JKBehrens/CoBOS/README.md

 # Scheduling and reactive control in HRC

-The block presented in this repository is designed for scheduling tasks between a human and a robot and adapting it in case of changes triggered by uncertainties.
+The code presented in this repository is designed for scheduling tasks between a human and a robot and adapting it in case of changes triggered by uncertainties.

+Relevant publication (in submission):

+**CoBOS: Constraint-Based Online Scheduler for Human-Robot Collaboration** by Marina Ionova and [Jan Kristof Behrens](www.behrens-jan.de).

 ## About scheduling
 Scheduling is an integer constraint programming problem that is solved by using [Google Optimization Tools][about-ortool]